Microsoft/azure-docs.pt-pt/articles/active-directory/manage-apps/howto-saml-token-encryption.md

     }
     ```

-### <a name="to-configure-token-encryption-using-powershell"></a>Para configurar a encriptação de tokens com o PowerShell
+### <a name="to-configure-token-encryption-using-powershell"></a>Para configurar a criptografia de token usando o PowerShell

-Esta funcionalidade estará disponível brevemente.
+Essa funcionalidade estará disponível em breve.

 <!--
 1. Use the latest Azure AD PowerShell module to connect to your tenant.